pingcap/docs/tikv-configuration-file.md

 ### `rate-limiter-refill-period`

-+ Controls how often IO tokens are refilled.
-Smaller value will flatten IO bursts while introducing more CPU overhead.
++ Controls how often I/O tokens are refilled.
+A smaller value reduces I/O bursts but causes more CPU overhead.
 + Default value: `"100ms"`

 ### `rate-limiter-mode`